VijayCKarunakaran/eks-cluster/README.md

 * A VPC network with public and private subnet
 * EKS cluster with autoscaling group for worker nodes

-We will output the cluster details and will use the kubeconfig file for deploying applications to our cluster We are using the terraform aws modules aws vpc for vpc creation and aws eks for setting up our cluster
+We are making use of  the terraform aws modules aws-vpc for vpc creation and aws-eks for setting up our cluster After the cluster creation, we will output the cluster details and will use the kubeconfig file for accessing the cluster and deploying applications to the cluster later.

 **Backend.tf**